AnirudhPal/XINUPaging/xinu-fall2018-paging/system/README2.md

 #### getPFrame()

 This function is used to get a frame for pages.
 It obtains frames from the last 2072 in frametab[].
 It iterates through the frametab[] looking for an empty frame.
+In the backing store version it will defer to a FIFO list if it cant find an empty frame.

-#### freeFrames(pid32)
+#### freeFrames()

 This function sets all frames in frametab[] associated to a pid to free so they can be used by others.
+It also pulls them from the FIFO.

+#### addFifo()

+This function is used to add a frame to the FIFO.

+#### removeFifo()

+This function is used to get a frame from FIFO.

+#### deleteFifo()

+This function is used to remove a specific frame from the FIFO.

+#### removeRand()

+This function gets a random frame from the frametab[].

 ### page.c